There Are No Lights on Our Christmas Tree

 Just once a year I become a square

-I love to feel the tinsel in my hair
+I like to feel the tinsel in my hair

-I love to sing the songs of days gone by
+I like to sing the songs of days gone by

 But dad and me we don't see eye to eye